Michael-F-Bryan/const-arrayvec/README.md

 using const generics.

 > **Warning:** This isn't meant for production.
 Even `rustc` says const generics
 > may crash the compiler.
+Use at your own risk.

+To get a better understanding of this crate's architecture, check out [the accompanying blog post][blog].

 ## License